mpscheidt/opuscollege/README.md

 ## Mozambican participants

-The following institutes of higher learning in Mozambique currently participate in the project:
+The following institutes of higher learning in Mozambique participate in the project:

 [Universidade Eduardo Mondlane (UEM)](https://www.uem.mz/)
 Praça 25 de Junho